The princess and the page: Disney writer teaches Denton ISD students about breathing life into stories

 He didn’t use magic, but he did use a pair of magic markers and stories about his path to one of the most productive and successful companies in the world.

-Rogers, a Dallas native, held court with two sessions of Newton Rayzor students on Zoom, a popular teleconferencing platform.
+Rogers, a Dallas native, held court with two sessions of Newton Rayzor students on Zoom, a videoconferencing platform.

 First, Rogers talked about cartoons.